Justus Forward: Legacy

 Justus Forward served as Belchertown's minister for 59 years, 23 of which were served in this structure that was erected beginning in 1789 (from postcard printed in the 1970s).
 It's the oldest church still standing in Town; it was enlarged in 1828, 1850 and 1872.
 Its clock spire was added in 1888.
 As many as 900 parishioners attended in the early 1850s (The Springfield Republican, August 6, 1914.)
 Today, it's the Belchertown United Church of Christ, a descendant of the original Congregational Church.

 Rev. Justus Forward served as minister in Belchertown for an unusually long period of time, from 1755 until his death in 1814, in an age when most clergymen had multiple appointments over their lifetimes.

 Rev. Forward was called "pre-eminently a matter-of-fact man" and known as an evangelical and a Whig.

-He published various sermons and theological works, was an "avid student of foreign affairs" and oftentimes took to making—like many theologians of the era—"pronouncements of the legislature and the Continental Congress."
+He wrote daily accounts of life and published various sermons and theological works, was an "avid student of foreign affairs" and oftentimes took to making—like many theologians of the era—"pronouncements of the legislature and the Continental Congress."

 Rev. Forward meticulously documented births, deaths and marriages among his parishioners, records that are still kept by the Town of Belchertown, some of which are available in public databases.
-The Stone House Museum, Belchertown Historical Association, has a collection of his papers and ephemera in its inventory.
+The Stone House Museum, Belchertown Historical Association, has a collection of his papers, sermons, journals and ephemera in its inventory.

 Rev. Forward's papers at Yale University contain correspondence, diaries, account books, over one thousand sermons, church papers, Yale papers (as student), one hardback book, fragments of two Congressional bills, and miscellaneous materials.
 The period covered is from 1752 to 1814.